awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 ## Prerequisites<a name="as-cw-tutorial-prereqs"></a>

-This tutorial assumes that you have enabled CloudWatch metrics for your clusters and services\.
+This tutorial assumes that you have turned on CloudWatch metrics for your clusters and services\.
 Metrics are not available until the clusters and services send the metrics to CloudWatch, and you cannot create CloudWatch alarms for metrics that do not exist yet\.
-For more information, see [Enabling CloudWatch metrics](cloudwatch-metrics.md#enable_cloudwatch)\.
+For more information, see [Using CloudWatch metrics](cloudwatch-metrics.md#enable_cloudwatch)\.

 ## Step 1: Create a CloudWatch alarm for a metric<a name="create-cw-alarms"></a>

-After you have enabled CloudWatch metrics for your clusters and services, and the metrics for your cluster are visible in the CloudWatch console, you can set alarms on the metrics\.
+After you have turned on CloudWatch metrics for your clusters and services, and the metrics for your cluster are visible in the CloudWatch console, you can set alarms on the metrics\.
 For more information, see [Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.

 For this tutorial, you create an alarm on the cluster `MemoryReservation` metric to alert when the cluster's memory reservation is above 75%\.